-- What evidence was available at the scene?
-What evidence led to the police officer's decision to arrest? - Who called the police? - What did the police do (interview both parties, length of time to assess the situation, provide an interpreter if necessary)? - Was the other party arrested? - Did the police follow the relevant policies relating to arrests for domestic violence? - Is there anything else about the arrest that the woman would like to raise?
+- Which police force arrested the woman?
+What is the police file number for the incident? - What were the circumstances leading to the arrest itself? - Did the woman use violence against the other party?
+Why? - Was there any evidence of physical injury to either party?
+If so, what? - What evidence was available at the scene?
+What evidence led to the police officer's decision to arrest? - Who called the police? - What did the police do? (interview both parties, length of time to assess the situation, provide an interpreter if necessary) - Was the other party arrested? - Did the police follow the relevant policies relating to arrests for domestic violence? - Is there anything else about the arrest that the woman would like to raise?